11 Mar

 5. Envision the World We Want (Then Start Living Like It’s Already Here)

 Decide what we want.
 Imagine it in every detail.
-What does that look like?
-What does it feel like.
-And then, the most radical act?
-Living our lives like the future we envision already exists.
+What does it look like?
+What does it feel like?

-• Treat people with the dignity they deserve—even when the world doesn’t.
+• Treat people with the dignity they deserve, even when the world doesn’t.

 • Create spaces where justice, compassion, and humanity are non-negotiable.